The Principle of Natural Justice case Laws India

 departmental bias is something that comes into the administrative process, and if not checked effectively, it may negate/refute the concept of procedural fairness.

-There are various circumstances when departmental bias problems develop when judge and prosecution roles are integrated in the same department.
+There are various circumstances when departmental bias problems develop when judge and prosecution roles are integrated into the same department.
 It is not uncommon for the same department to initiate an alma mater to make this decision as well, so sometimes departmental fraternity and loyalty go against the concept of a fair trial.

 Pre-conceived notion Bias